You may find the answers to your questions here. If not, feel free to contact us.

 I’m a Bates student who wants to be more involved with WRBC.
 How can I join the Board?

 You can intern!
 All Board members go through the interning process.
-Periodically, we’ll put out a call for interns, but if you’re interested don’t hesitate to shoot the General Manager an email.
+At the start of every semester we’ll put out a call for interns, but if you’re interested don’t hesitate to shoot the General Manager an email.
 We’d love to meet you and talk more!

 I’m wondering if you can advertise my local business on-air?